-- a) Natural breeding - b) Protection of animal health and welfare - c) Fed with organic feed - d) Access to grazing in organic fields - e) Prohibition of use of chemically synthesized allopathic veterinary drugs, antibiotics, hormones, growth boosters, feed additives, etc - 4.
-For food processing, handling and storage, the PGS standards should focus on: - a) Standards on physical, mechanical or biological processing, packaging, storing, ware housing and transportation. - b) Standards on pasturing and packing of milk, defatting of milk, curd making, butter, ghee, paneer, chees making, etc - 5.
-To operationalise the PGS standards, the PGS group should do the following; - a) The PGS group documents them and prepares the PGS standards document for sign-off by all the members who are committing to take part. - b) Each member of the PGS group is given a copy of the standards. - c) PGS group should create opportunities to build awareness of the community and members about the PGS standards this can be accomplished through training and meetings. - d) The PGS committee should organize a visit to each of the fields and farms that are going to be involved in the PGS process. - e) The PGS committee should endeavor to keep track in the activities in the farms through follow-ups and inspections and if some non-compliances are noticed then inform other group members during group meetings.
-The process should be documented. - f) The PGS group should develop mechanism to handle any violation of the set PGS standards.
+- To operationalise the PGS standards, the PGS group should do the following; - a).
+The PGS group should document and prepare the PGS standards document for sign-off by all the members who are committed to take part. - b) Each member of the PGS group should be given a copy of the standards. - c).
+PGS group should create opportunities to build awareness of the community and members about the PGS standards.
+This can be accomplished through training and meetings. - d).
+The PGS committee should organize a visit to each of the fields and farms that are going to be involved in the PGS process. - e).
+The PGS committee should endeavor to keep track in the activities in the farms through follow-ups and inspections and if some non-compliances are noticed then inform other group members during group meetings.
+The process should be documented. - f).
+The PGS group should develop mechanism to handle any violation of the set PGS standards.